Reservations

 In addition to his business interests, George Tarlson Jr. was a fireman (he was captain of the Weirs Hose company); and he was also a successful musician.
 A March, 1934 Laconia Democrat article noted that “The Weirs has no more popular young man than Mr. Tarlson”… Tarlson was Laconia’s “Paul Whiteman” (a popular musician known as the “King of Jazz”).
 The article continued, Tarlson was doing business “in big time fashion.
 He is running three Tarlson’s Tune Toppers bands.”
 A 1936-1937 calendar appeared on the opposite side of the business card seen below.
 The Tune Toppers band was a sextet featuring George on drums; his sister Hazel (Tarlson) Bridges on piano; Leo Lamere on trumpet; Harold Robinson on trombone; Philip Richardson on saxophone, and Maurice Aldrich on vocals.

-George Tarlson resided in a big house on Lakeside Avenue that is now known as Castle Rest.
-His sister Hazel gave piano lessons for many years, including to both of the webmaster’s brothers.
+George Tarlson Jr. resided in a big house at #88 Lakeside Avenue that is now known as “Castle Rest”.
+His sister, Hazel (Tarlson) Cannon, lived next door at #76 Lakeside Avenue, a house known as “The Maples”.
+She gave piano lessons at her home for many years, including to both of the webmaster’s brothers.
+Hazel passed away on December 6, 1984, at age 86.
+Unfortunately, her beautiful, historic home was torn down in early 2023.

 The building was replaced.
 In the early 1970’s, the new building housed two businesses side-by-side on the ground floor.
 On the left side was Charlie’s Luncheonette, and on the right, the Xanadu head shop.
 Around 1980, both businesses were replaced by Nothin’ Fancy, a Mexican restaurant.
-Around 2000, the restaurant changed its name to the Crazy Gringo, the current establishment.
+Around 2000, the restaurant changed its name to the Crazy Gringo.
+In 2024, almost reverting to its original name, the restaurant became “The Fancy”.